kitian616/jekyll-TeXt-theme/case-study.md

 It’s easy to accidentally write the wrong schedule, leading to jobs running at unexpected times.
 Additionally, a user must manually edit the crontab.
 When numerous other cron jobs exist, it’s easy to edit the wrong one mistakenly.

-#### 1.3.4 Summary

-To review the problems users encounter while using cron:

-* jobs fail silently
-* logging is not centralized
-* writing cron jobs is error-prone

 ### 1.4 Existing Solutions